-The Company is highly leveraged and relies upon its ability to continue to borrow from its senior lender.
+The Company is highly leveraged and relies upon its ability to continue to borrow from its bank lenders.
 Substantially all of the assets of the Company are used as collateral under our existing loan agreements with our senior lender.
 The Company is required to maintain a lockbox account with our senior lender, into which substantially all of the Company's cash receipts are paid.
-If our senior lender were to cease lending, the Company would lack funds to continue its operations
+If our bank lender were to cease lending, the Company would lack funds to continue its operations

 In June 2012, in connection with the NTW Acquisition, we increased our equity by approximately \$11,700,000 which allowed us to complete the NTW Acquisition with only a slight increase in the debt on our balance sheet.
 To increase our equity we concluded a private placement of our common stock at a price of \$6.00 per share from which we derived net proceeds of \$6,332,000, and the holders of \$5,204,000 principal amount of our Junior Subordinated Notes converted the notes into 867,461 shares of our common stock.
-To obtain the balance of the cash necessary to complete the NTW Acquisition, we increased our term loan with our senior lender by \$3,900,000 from \$1,500,000 to \$5,400,000 and drew down on our revolving loan.
+To obtain the balance of the cash necessary to complete the NTW Acquisition in excess of the amount provided by the private placement, we increased our term loan with our senior lender by \$3,900,000 from \$1,500,000 to \$5,400,000 and drew down on our revolving loan.
 Given that the rate of interest on our Junior Subordinated Notes exceeded that on our term loan and revolving loan, though the principal amount of our debt increased, the cost of carrying our debt decreased and, significantly, we now have the benefit of the newly acquired operations of NTW to service this debt.
 Thus, though we remain significantly leveraged we believe our capacity to service our debt is much greater today than it was before the NTW Acquisition.
-As of December 31, 2012, our debt for borrowed monies consisted of the revolving note due our senior lender in the amount of \$1,376,000, Junior Subordinated Notes of \$1,000,000 and capitalized lease obligations of \$2,060,000.
+As of December 31, 2012, our debt for borrowed monies consisted of the revolving note due our senior lender in the amount of \$15,667,000, the term loan due our senior lender in the amount of \$3,748,000, notes due sellers of businesses previously acquired in the aggregate amount of \$1,376,000, Junior Subordinated Notes of \$1,000,000 and capitalized lease obligations of \$2,060,000.